Just bought a new tech gadget? Do these 5 steps right now!

 It's hard to describe the sense of excitement that comes with buying a shiny new gadget.
-Many people treat them like Christmas presents, spending them admiring the beautiful packaging before tearing it off.
+Many people treat them like Christmas presents, spending time admiring the beautiful packaging before tearing it off.

 To make the moment truly memorable, you also need to make sure that nothing happens to your latest piece of techno-wizardry.
 In this guide you’ll explore ways to make sure that this isn’t the device that got away due to theft, breakdown or accidental damage.
 You'll also discover some tips for protecting sensitive personal information on your gadget.